Capital London: Charities and the Flying Eye

 The mid-1970s saw Capital Radio expand with the launch of the Help a London Child charity, which aimed to raise money for London's poorest children.
 The charity appeal went on to become one of the longest-running in broadcasting and the most recognised in British radio.
 In recognition of this, Network Southeast named British Rail Class 47 47710 "Capital Radio's Help a London Child", in August 1991.
-In 1976, Capital Radio, Thames Television, London Weekend Television and British Telecom launched the Capital Radio Helpline which helped listeners through matters ranging from how to cook a turkey at Christmas time to suicide intervention.
-The station has also lent its support to London-based orchestras, choral societies, the British Film Institute Children's Film Festival and many other ventures.
+In 1976, Capital Radio, Thames Television, London Weekend Television and British Telecom launched the Capital Radio Helpline which helped listeners through matters ranging from how to cook a turkey at Christmas time to suicide prevention.
+In this era the station also lent its support to London-based orchestras, choral societies, the British Film Institute Children's Film Festival and many other ventures.

 1976 saw the launch of the Flying Eye, a traffic-spotting light aircraft, which could see traffic congestion below on the streets of Central London.
 LBC also had a similar service but was forced to suspend operations due to cost.
 Capital's aircraft was originally a Piper Seneca model, and, later, a twin-engined Grumman Cougar.

 Music Power (1980s)

-A new radio jingle package from Standard Sound heralded a new, refined sound for the station.
-Output was concentrated on its core playlist of contemporary chart music with the specialist music rescheduled to evenings.
-Jazz and soul programmes at the weekends were well received by listeners.
 Charlie Gillett had his world music programme The World of Difference on Sunday evenings.
 Several of Capital's early presenters had moved on, to be replaced by newer disc jockeys, some of whom had experience presenting on Radio Luxembourg.
 Although it would only broadcast for three years, the Mike Allen hip hop show was influential during this time to bring the new music culture to the UK.

-A brand new breakfast show hosted by Chris Tarrant launched in March 1987.
-Tarrant initially arrived at Capital presenting a Sunday lunchtime show before being promoted to a weekday lunchtime slot.
-Joined by Kara Noble, the partnership proved very popular and the Breakfast Show eventually became one of the most listened to radio programmes on British radio.
-Many industry commentators consider the station's output in the 1980s represented Capital Radio at its broadcasting peak.
+In 1987, a new programme controller Richard Park, oversaw an overhaul of Capital's output from a full-service station to a music-intensive CHR format, which proved highly successful.
+The revamp was underlined by a new on-air imaging package, known as 'Music Power'.